giobart/EtherCrowdfunding/README.md

 To run the test suite just use `truffle test`

 ## Run the frontend (DAPP)
+If you would like to run the DAPP fir of all you need to install lite-server

+`npm install --save lite-server`

-If you would like to run the DAPP simply type in the root directory of the project `npm run dev` to start the server.
+Then simply type in the root directory of the project `npm run dev` to start the server.
 The DAPP will be available at `http://localhost:3000`

 ## How the contract works